 The COVID-19 issue impacted numerous customers.
 When it comes to purchasing, customer preferences have evolved.
 They need help keeping their jobs.
-Therefore their wages have been withheld.
+Therefore, their wages have been withheld.
 Most consumers bought less fish due to the high retail prices.
 Lower-income customers retorted that they hardly ever bought fish during the closure.
 Fish intake was observed to have drastically declined after COVID, and more people were turning to eggs as their primary protein source.
 The likely emergence of a "new poor" as a result of the COVID-19 pandemic, a 13% increase in unemployment (BIDS, 2020), a 60% drop in urban income (Z. Amin et al., 2020), and an 80% decline in rural income (R. Kibria et al., 2020), among other factors, may make this situation worse.

 Due to the rising cost of living, people are being forced to make sacrifices in other areas of their lives, like their foodstuff choices, prefering inexpensive eggs, expensive fish or else less expensive fish generate for additional luxurious species.
 According to Akhtar et al. (2018), the consumption of eggs has increased the most, followed by chicken and fish.
 According to recent research, the outbreak caused many households to reduce fish consumption and pricey animal products.
 According to studies from Addis Ababa, Ethiopia (Abate et al., 2020), this is accurate.

 A modest drop in people's weekly fish purchases was also found to vary.
 Following COVID, many customers modified their chosen species, focusing more on price than nutritional value.
 According to research by Mandal et al. (2021), most households significantly reduced their shopping times at the moments of lockdown periods due to COVID-19 problems.
 Maximum people became conscious of epidemic & thought that individuals could spread the coronavirus to one another.
-Many person became reluctant to left homes because of considerable publicity & the obtsuction of Government that reduced the number of actual food-related transactions.
+Many people became reluctant to left homes because of considerable publicity & the obtsuction of Government that reduced the number of actual food-related transactions.

 Three different explanations for the fishing community's and stakeholders' resilience were offered by a few studies conducted during the Covid-19 incident.
 The individual, domestic, and social levels are a few examples (Sultana et al., 2021).
 Different shocks and stresses have different effects on these resilience attributes.
-Fish scarcity and fishing rules mostly had an impact on individual fishermen.
+Fish scarcity and fishing rules mostly had an impact on individual fishers.
 Most farmers and stakeholders who answered said they were struggling to make ends meet.
 The fishing community had minimal access to any other employment opportunities that may provide income except commercial fisheries business and & they regularly lamented the absence of aptitude in the surrounding places.
 Because of the movement restrictions & loss of income occasions, those fisherfolks that usually travelled to nearby cities at the moments of banned time of fishing could not do so this time.
-Although some fishermen were employed as labourers in experimental places, fisherfolk communities in addition had lower incomes & less employment options at the moments of pandemic outbreak.
+Although some fishers were employed as labourers in experimental places, fisherfolk communities in addition had lower incomes & less employment options at the moments of pandemic outbreak.

-Low trade demand, according to fish dealers and a substantial part of fishermen, was causing supply chain disruptions, they claimed, because traders were unable to support local fishing operations because they could not sell fish (FAO, 2020a; 2020b).
-Even though they received lower prices for their catches, most fishermen and traders indicated that continuing their fishing operations was their best coping method.
+Low trade demand, according to fish dealers and a substantial part of fishers, was causing supply chain disruptions, they claimed, because traders were unable to support local fishing operations because they could not sell fish (FAO, 2020a; 2020b).
+Even though they received lower prices for their catches, most fishers and traders indicated that continuing their fishing operations was their best coping method.
 In contrast to this pattern, 48% of Mexico's small-scale fisheries reported stopping their operations, and 44% claimed they could not adapt and had ceased selling their catch because they lacked wholesalers or storage space (COBI, 2020).
 Due to COVID-19's increased redundancy & imperfect occupation occasions, fisherfolk communities had forced to depend on confined stakeholders for financial loans with huge percantages for existence.